 Edit Your Code

-You can choose to edit your code right in Helix QAC or in your IDE.
+You can choose to edit your code right in the static analyzer or in your IDE.
 Simply fix the code, save the file, and then re-analyze your file.
 If the diagnostics go away, the issues have been fixed.

 Review Code Metrics

-You can also use the Helix QAC web dashboard to examine code metrics.
+You can also use the web dashboard for either Helix QAC or Klocwork to examine code metrics.
 For instance, you can look at the metric history for .
 This will tell you how the complexity of your code has changed over time.
 Overly complex code is difficult to maintain.

-See for yourself why Helix QAC is the best static code analyzer. to see how Helix QAC will help you analyze your code.
+See for yourself why Helix QAC and Klocwork have been trusted for over 30 years. to see how Helix QAC and Klocwork will help you analyze your code.